 Students and Postdoctoral fellows: Undergraduate students are strongly encouraged to consider applying for the Morgridge Center for Public Service Wisconsin Idea Fellowships as an alternative to the Baldwin grants.
 However, all student grant proposals submitted to the Baldwin Committee will receive full consideration.

-Students and postdoctoral fellows must have a co-project leader who is a faculty or staff member.
-That faculty or staff member’s home unit will be responsible for managing the Baldwin grant funds, if awarded.
-The faculty or staff member who is working with the student or postdoctoral fellow on a proposal should be the individual who registers in the online proposal system and submits the seed grant proposal.
+Students and postdoctoral fellows must have a Project Leader who is a faculty or staff member.
+That faculty or staff member must be listed as the Project Leader and the student or postdoctoral fellow as the Co-Leader.
+The faculty or staff member’s home unit will be responsible for managing the Baldwin grant funds, if awarded.
+Ideally, the faculty or staff member is the individual who submits the grant proposal, but the proposal can be submitted by anyone in the sponsoring unit.

 The number of projects funded each year is determined by the annual income from the Baldwin Wisconsin Idea Endowment.